rrruko/pallas-primitives-codec-notes/pallas-primitives-types.md

 pub struct Block<'b>
 ```

-I think this is not meant to correspond directly to the haskell node's block
-representation:
+This corresponds to the following type:

 ```
 data Block h era